On the Effect of Dropping Layers of Pre-trained Transformer Models: Discussion

 \textbf{Our pruned models (BERT-6 and RoBERTa-6) showed competitive performance compared to their distilled versions built using KD.} This result is quite surprising, given that our pruned models do not require any additional training, while building a distilled model using KD requires training from scratch, which is a time consuming and computation expensive process.
 The top layer-dropping works consistently for all model types including distilled models and a large set of language understanding tasks.
 Moreover, our setup offers the flexibility to choose different sizes of the model based on the computational requirements and the specifics of a downstream task.
 The result of preserving bottom layers of the model suggests selective compression applied to pre-trained models.
 For example, in KD while combining information from various layers of the large model, it is advisable to preserve the bottom layers and distilled the top layers.
 Similarly, pruning methods such as weight and attention-head pruning, and quantization can be aggressively applied to top layers of the models while preserving the bottom layers.

-\textbf{Our RoBERTa-6 has comparable results to the 6-layer pruned model trained using LayerDrop.} \citet{fan2019reducing} used layer-level dropout during training of a pre-trained model and showed that it enables robust dropping of layers at test time.
+\textbf{Our RoBERTa-6 has comparable results to the 6-layer pruned model trained using LayerDrop and Greedy layer pruning.} \citet{fan2019reducing} used layer-level dropout during training of a pre-trained model and showed that it enables robust dropping of layers at test time.
 Similar to us, they directly pruned top 6-layers of their large model and fine-tuned it for specific tasks.
-Table \ref{tab:bertvsdistilbert} (row 6 and 8) compares top-layer dropping using their model and the original RoBERTa model.
+Table \ref{tab:bertvsdistilbert} (row 7 and 10) compares top-layer dropping using their model and the original RoBERTa model.
 On two out of three tasks, dropping top-layers from the original RoBERTa model outperformed training a new model using LayerDrop.
-This shows that the current models are already robust to dropping of top-layers and the strategy can be directly applied to the available pre-trained models.
+This shows that the current models are already robust and the top-layer dropping strategy can be directly applied to the available pre-trained models.
+Similarly, we found that despite optimizing the model towards a downstream GLUE task, the greedy layer pruning (GLP$_6$) did not show a clear advantage over our 6-layered model.
+For example, compared to BERT (rows 4 and 6), our BERT-6 model yields better or comparable performance to GLP$_6$ on the QQP, STS-B, MNLI and QNLI tasks, and performs worse only on the SST-2 task.